 How to File a Diminished Value Claim

-• Step 2.
-Research the insurance company’s process and gather required documents: Gather the documents required in the claim process, such as photos taken at the accident scene, documents, and invoices of the car repairs made after the accident.
+- Step 2.
+Research the insurance company’s process and gather required documents: Gather the documents required in the claim process, such as photos taken at the accident scene, a professional appraisal or market comps, repair estimates/invoices, and a vehicle-history report.

 How Diminished Value is Calculated